luciagonzalezdm/nanoexp-digitalbank/tests/test_cases_documentation.md

   1. Should logout successful when click on the Logout button.
   The happy way.
 To log out successfully the button must be accessible and easy to find.

-  2. Should come back to login page when click on the back arrow.
+  2. Should close a session when you try to have 2 simultaneously.
-  For security reasons, it is essential that the session be terminated when the back arrow is pressed in the browser.
+  It will not be possible to maintain two sessions at the same time, therefore this test must verify that the last session started is keeped.